See before and after photos from some of our favorite house remodels and renovations

 When interior designer Jill Soderlund and her husband, Clark, bought their house in Manhattan Beach, CA, it was a time capsule—and not in a good way.
 The home had been untouched ever since it was built in 1987.
 Says Soderlund, “I wanted to change...every finish.
 Every wall,” she says.
 “But none of that was structural, so it seemed like it would be easy to fix.”
 She was right.
 Her cosmetic updates turned the ode to the ’80s house into a casual, colorful family home, including transformations small and big—such as completely changing wasted ample space.
 “The way the house is built, the upstairs landing [pictured] is nearly the size of a bedroom,” says Soderlund.

-Soderlund took advantage of the space by carving out a reading alcove.
+Soderlund took advantage of the small space by carving out a reading alcove.
 She added a built-in bench, bookended the corner with storage, and decorated in a blue-and-pink color scheme that appeals equally to her three children.
 “It really warms up the landing,” Soderlund says.
 “It’s such a great spot for hanging out with a book or chatting on the phone.”

 Portland-based architects Melody and Brian Emerick (emerick-architects.com) were visiting Seaside, Oregon, when they passed an abandoned beach cottage that was up for sale—and priced as a teardown.
 The couple bought the 1910 house and began restoring it to its original glory, which meant leveling the foundation, correcting an unsightly addition, redoing the façade, lifting the attic ceiling to create a master suite, and adding new windows throughout.

 22 of 68Thomas J. Story